HOW TO BRUSH YOUR TEETH AND FLOSS WITH BRACES

 - Brush your teeth: Dental professionals recommend brushing your teeth for two minutes, twice daily.
 That means each quadrant of your mouth gets 30 seconds.
-Oral-B Electric Toothbrushes have a built-in timer that pulses every 30 seconds to let you know when to switch areas of the mouth.
-As you’re brushing, make sure to clean all areas of the tooth.
-Some people find they get the best clean going tooth by tooth.
+The Oral-B iO Electric Toothbrush features AI Recognition and 3D Tracking to help ensure you’re covering all the areas of your mouth, including tooth surfaces.

 - Rinse, and then check your teeth: Rinse thoroughly.
 Examine teeth and braces in the mirror, and remember to look for any remaining food particles.

 Although flossing with braces is tricky, you can get the hang of it with practice if you follow these steps:

 - Floss once a day: Use waxed floss (unwaxed floss is more likely to get caught and shred in your braces), dental tape or a product specifically designed to clean around your braces.
 Use waxed floss and thread it carefully under the main wire before passing between two teeth.
 Don’t snap it—simply move up and down gently, remove, and move on to the next pair of teeth.
 Use Oral-B Superfloss®, which is self-threading or regular floss with a floss threader to place above and below the orthodontic wire.

 - Use enough: About 18 inches of floss should suffice